Dodge City, Kansas: Media

 The Dodge City Daily Globe is the city's daily newspaper with a circulation of approximately 7,000 copies.
 In addition, the Roman Catholic Diocese of Dodge City publishes a weekly newspaper, The Southwest Kansas Catholic, formerly known as The Southwest Kansas Register.
 The High Plains Journal, a weekly trade journal covering regional agricultural news, is also published in the city.

 Along with Garden City, Dodge City is a center of broadcast media for southwestern Kansas.
 Two AM radio stations, seven FM radio stations, and four television stations are licensed to and/or broadcast from the area.
 Dodge City is located in the Wichita-Hutchinson, Kansas television market.
-The four stations that broadcast from the city include: one CBS and one FOX network affiliate, both of which are satellite stations of their respective affiliates in Wichita; a satellite station of Smoky Hills Public Television, the Public Broadcasting Service member network covering western Kansas; and KDDC-LD a sister station of KDGL-LD in Sublette, Kansas.
+The four stations that broadcast from the city include: CBS-affiliated KBSD and FOX-affiliated KSAS-LP, both of which are satellite stations of their respective affiliates in Wichita; a satellite station of Smoky Hills Public Television, the Public Broadcasting Service member network covering western Kansas; and KDDC-LD a sister station of KDGL-LD in Sublette, Kansas.